maximelafarie/maximelafarie/README.md

-A SQL query walks into a bar, walks up to two tables and asks...
-'Can I join you?' 🤡
+3 SQL statements walk into a NoSQL bar.
+Soon, they walk out They couldn't find a table. 🤡